 - Line a 13 by 9-inch pan with one sheet of parchment paper across the wide side leaving extra for “handles.”
 Do not grease the parchment.

-- Chop the spinach coarsely, discarding any thick stems.
+- Inspect the spinach, discarding any bad leaves or thick stems.
 Do not wash.

-- Place spinach into a large bowl and add onion, parsley, dill, feta cheese, and egg.
+- Place spinach into a very large bowl and add onion, parsley, dill, cheeses, egg, and salt & pepper.
 Mix well and set aside.

 - Preheat oven to 350° F.

-- Repeat the phyllo process, adding ten sheets on top of the spinach, tucking down the edges of each sheet, spraying each layer with oil all the way to the edges.
+- Repeat the phyllo process, adding remaining sheets on top of the spinach, spraying each layer with oil, ending by sealing the edges with the overhanging phyllo.

 - Bake for about 40 minutes or until golden on top.